Arc de Triomphe du Carrousel

 The Arc de Triomphe du Carrousel ([aʁk də tʁijɔ̃f dy kaʁuzɛl]) (Triumphal Arch of the Carousel) is a triumphal arch in Paris, located in the Place du Carrousel.
 It is an example of Neoclassical architecture in the Corinthian order.
 It was built between 1806 and 1808 to commemorate Napoleon's military victories in the Wars of the Third and Fourth Coalitions.
-The Arc de Triomphe de l'Étoile, at the far end of the Champs Élysées, was designed in the same year; it is about twice the size and was not completed until 1836.
+The Arc de Triomphe de l'Étoile, at the far end of the Champs-Élysées, is about twice the size; designed in the same year but not completed until 1836.

 Description

 The monument is 63 ft high, 75 ft wide, and 24 ft deep.
 The 21 ft high central arch is flanked by two smaller ones, 14 ft high, and 9 ft wide.
-Around its exterior are eight Corinthian columns of marble, topped by eight soldiers of the Empire.
+Around its exterior are eight Corinthian columns of marble.
+These columns were recovered from the Château de Meudon, destroyed in 1804.
+Each column is topped by eight soldiers of the Empire.
 On the pediment, between the soldiers, bas-reliefs depict: